LinuxForHealth/FHIR/docs/DB2OnCloudSetup.md

 Select the instance size.
 Flex is the best choice for a basic production workload.

 You can use the Lite plan for development or evaluation workloads.
-This plan has a limit of 5 concurrent connections, so the FHIR server connection-pool will need to be sized accordingly to avoid failures.
+This plan has a limit of 5 concurrent connections, so the IBM FHIR® Server connection-pool will need to be sized accordingly to avoid failures.

 ### Scale the Instance